AbelBekele/PhotoCampus/comprehensive_graphql_testing_guide.md

 }
 ```

-Save the returned university ID for later use.
+Store the returned university ID.

 ### 2.2.
 Create a Department